 In addition, InvisiShield is compatible with many types of packaging equipment.
 Aptar says it can modify food manufacturers’ existing packaging lines to ultrasonically seal the InvisiShield technology to their packaging.
 “It’s easily integrated into the packaging line,” Morgan says.
 “It doesn’t require any extra labor.
 The machine still runs at normal line speeds.
 So it doesn’t interfere with the manufacturing at all.”

 Royal Fresh Cuts, Lipman Family Farms, and McEntire Produce are testing InvisiShield and plan to bring the packaging to market this year.
 The technology is currently used with tomatoes, onions, peppers, pico de gallo, and apples.
-But Aptar says it is developing InvisiShield for other types of produce, such as leafy greens and berries, as well seafood, poultry, and meats.
+But Aptar says it is developing InvisiShield for other types of produce, such as leafy greens and berries, as well as seafood, poultry, and meats.

 “We are interested in speaking with a variety of companies that have different food products in order to understand how this technology can be expanded into other markets or modified with a different formula in order to serve their products and needs,” Morgan says.